Paludirex: Extinction

 Paludirex was among the last mekosuchines still found on the Australian continent, only survived by the species that spread to the islands of the South Pacific.
-Among the youngest well dated remains being from the Terrace Site in the vicinity of Riversleigh in northwest Queensland, dating to around 50,000 years ago.
+Among the youngest are the fossil remains of Paludirex gracilis from the Terrace Site in the vicinity of Riversleigh in northwest Queensland, possibly dating to around 28,000 to 21,000 years ago, though the estimate has been regarded as unreliable, meaning the material may in fact be older, perhaps up to 50,000 years old.
+A tooth (QMF59869) from South Walker Creek which dates to at minimum, 20,000 years ago, belongs to a blunt toothed mekosuchine, possibly Paludirex, which is the youngest known mekosuchine fossil in Australia.
 The disappearance of Paludirex coincides with the extinction of the Australian megafauna and is generally attributed to habitat loss caused by climate change.
 Widespread aridification greatly affected the various freshwater basins that this crocodilian was native to while also affecting other freshwater megafauna.
 Hocknull et al. suggest that species of Crocodylus may have avoided the brunt of these events by retreating into more coastal waters, whereas the native mekosuchines may have been more dependent on freshwater.
 Loss of terrestrial megafauna prey may also have been a factor in the extinction of Paludirex.
 Though human involvement has been proposed to have been a factor by some authors, others dispute this, instead claiming the extinction of much of the megafauna inhabiting modern Australia (then the continent of Sahul) happened before human arrival, though this claim has been disputed, with other studies finding that many Australian megafauna species are known to have inhabited the continent at the time of human arrival.
 It has also been suggested that competition with saltwater crocodiles may have factored into its extinction.
 Saltwater crocodiles were probably present in Australia by 47,700-40,100 years ago, based remains found at South Walker Creek in northeast Queensland, close in time to the youngest records of Paludirex.